Life expectancy of people living with HIV

 HIV usually progresses to acquired immunodeficiency syndrome (AIDS) if left untreated.
 AIDS is the stage 3 progression of HIV.
-People with AIDS have a badly damaged immune system with a high viral load and can be very infectious.
+People with AIDS have a severely compromised immune system, a high viral load, and are highly infectious.

-AIDS is diagnosed when a person’s CD4 cells (cells that trigger the body’s response to infections) count falls below 200 cells/mm or when an HIV infected person develops certain opportunistic infections (increasing number of severe illnesses).
+AIDS is diagnosed when a person’s CD4 cell count (cells that trigger the body’s response to infections) falls below 200 cells/mm or when a person infected with HIV develops certain opportunistic infections (increasing number of severe illnesses).

 Not everyone with HIV will get AIDS.
 However, without antiretroviral drugs, HIV usually advances to AIDS after about 10 years.
-In some people, advancement happens faster.
-Chances of survival reduces with AIDS diagnosis.
+For some people, advancement happens faster.
+The chances of survival decrease with an AIDS diagnosis.

 HIV and life expectancy

-People with HIV are expected to live longer and have a healthy life if diagnosed and treated early.
+People with HIV are expected to live longer and have a healthy life if they are diagnosed and treated early.

 According to the report, the total life expectancy of a 20-year-old person with HIV in 1996 was 39 years.
 However, this bumped up to about 70 years in 2011.

-This can be attributed to the development of new antiretroviral medicines which are highly effective for treating HIV.
+This can be attributed to the development of new antiretroviral medicines that are highly effective for treating HIV.